 Dissertation Completion Awards

 Students who have reached Dissertation Completion Enrollment (DCE) status in 2023-2024 who apply for CCSR Graduate Research Awards will additionally be considered for a small number of Dissertation Completion Awards.
 These awards include the full amount of DCE costs for the academic year and a stipend equal to 10 months of the University Fellowship.

-To apply, use the Student Activities Funding Engine (SAFE), found online at www.princeton.edu/studentfunding and follow the directions below:
+To apply, use the online Student Activities Funding Engine (SAFE) and follow the directions below:

-Under “Project Title” please enter your dissertation title or the title of your proposed research project.
+Under “Project Title” please enter your title of your dissertation or proposed research project.

 Under “Recommenders” please enter names of two (only two) professors.
 Once you submit your application, these two professors will receive an email asking them to upload their recommendation letters to the SAFE website.

-Under the “Documents” section of this application, please upload the following materials: 1) your research proposal (five double-spaced pages maximum), 2) one of your graduate papers, 3) a c.v.*, and 4) a transcript.
+Under the “Documents” section of this application, please upload the following materials: 1) your research proposal (five double-spaced pages maximum), 2) writing sample (one of your dissertation chapters or other graduate paper), 3) a c.v.*, and 4) a transcript.

 * Please indicate in your c.v.: a) your current year of enrollment and b) your enrollment (or DCE) status as of Fall 2023.

 The deadline for the submission of the online application is Monday, February 27, 2023.
 Letters of recommendation will be accepted until March 6, 2023.
 It is YOUR responsibility to notify your professors of this deadline and allow ample time for them to complete their letters and upload them to SAFE.
 No extensions past this date can be granted.